 MP4 to WAV Conversion Explained

 Converting .MP4 to .WAV extracts the audio track from a video container and decodes it into an uncompressed audio format.
-People perform this conversion to isolate dialogue, music, or sound effects from a video so they can edit the audio independently.
+Users perform this conversion to isolate dialogue, music, or sound effects for professional audio editing.

 Typical Tasks and Users